Create Multi-Master Bare Metal Cluster

-Platform9 Managed Kubernetes supports creation of highly available, multi-master Kubernetes clusters in a bare metal environment, through the Platform9 Clarity UI.
+Platform9 Managed Kubernetes supports creation of highly available, multi-master Kubernetes clusters in a bare metal environment.

-Before you can create a multi-master cluster, you must ensure that
+Before you can create a cluster, you must ensure that

 - the nodes that are to be a part of the cluster have been added and authorized.

-Follow the steps given below to create a highly available Kubernetes cluster for a bare metal environment, with Platform9 Clarity UI.
+Follow the steps given below to create a Kubernetes cluster for a bare metal environment using with Platform9 Clarity UI.

-- Enter the name for the multi-master cluster in Name.
+Enter the name for the cluster in Name.

-- Select at least three nodes that would function as master nodes.
+Select one or more nodes that would function as master nodes.
+If you want to create a multi-master cluster, select at least three nodes that would function as master nodes.

 - Enter the advanced configuration details, based on the table given below.

-api/v1=true.
-Similarly, to disable Kubernetes v2 APIs, enter the expression,
+For example, to enable Kubernetes v1 APIs, enter the expression,